HorizonLauncher/Client/README.md

 Horizon Launcher contains code from its predescessor [Project Ascension](https://github.com/Proj-Ascension).

-If you have any questions, feel free to join our Slack chatroom (it's like IRC but uses Slack for the chat) by using the little button above!
+If you have any questions, feel free to join our Slack chatroom (it's like IRC but uses Slack for the chat) by using the little button above or [just clicking here](http://horizonlauncher-slack.herokuapp.com)!

-#Project Ascension Client

-This is the official repo for the Project Ascension client interface.
-Borderless window system for WinAPI pulled from deimos1877's [BorderlessWindow](http://github.com/deimos1877/BorderlessWindow).

-If you have any questions about the project, feel free to jump in our gitter room and ask!

 # License
 This project is licensed under the MIT License.